 On June 13, Savin arrived in Sulaimaniyah with Fomenkov and Sanpiter in tow.
 The PKK made the million-dollar payment in Savin’s presence.
 It is unclear whether the transaction was made in cash or electronically.
 The PKK commander declined to comment.
 Savin took off, assuring the Kurds that the weapons would arrive the following day.
 They never did.

 No surprises there.
-Kalashnikov and Savin would have hardly been able to arrange the transfer of weapons to the PKK, which is designated as a terrorist entity by the United States, the European Union and the United Nations, through legal channels and on a plane.
+Kalashnikov and Savin would have hardly been able to arrange the transfer of weapons to the PKK, which is designated as a terrorist entity by the United States, the European Union and Turkey, through legal channels and on a plane.
 The PKK had been scammed.

 The PKK commander corroborated the conditions and timeline of the deal, though he did not identify either Savin or Kalashnikov by name, referring to them merely as “the Ukrainian fraudsters.”
 He confirmed that PKK operatives had seized Fomenkov and Sanpiter from their hotel in Sulaimaniyah once it became clear the weapons would never arrive.